Council leaders ‘may face challenges maintaining schools after Scottish Budget’

 Shona Robison, the deputy first minister and finance secretary, published the draft Budget on December 19 amid warnings it would be the most difficult of the devolution era.
 She said it had involved making “wicked decisions and choices”.

-"Despite a positive settlement for the revenue budget for local authorities, capital budgets are seeing a significant reduction,” it said in a new report.
+"Despite a positive settlement for the revenue budget for local authorities, capital budgets are seeing a significant reduction,” the body said in a new report.
 “This could present challenges in maintaining and improving the school estate and in delivering against net zero targets.”

 The Scottish Government previously said it would publish revised capital spending plans in light of rising costs from inflation and reduced funding from UK ministers.
 SPICe said no revised plans were published, adding: "There was also a lack of detail on public service reform and workforce planning.
 Despite stating in advance of the Budget, that ‘the size of the workforce will have to reduce’, there was no information provided in the Budget as to what that might mean in practice.”